knadh/mlphone/README.md

 # ml2en (Python, PHP)
-### MLphone is a phonetic algorithm for indexing Malayalam words by their pronounciation, like Metaphone for English.
+### MLphone is a phonetic algorithm for indexing Malayalam words by their pronunciation, like Metaphone for English.
 The algorithm generates three Romanized phonetic keys (hashes) of varying phonetic affinities for a given Malayalam word.
 Kailash Nadh, November 2012

 Full documentation: http://nadh.in/code/mlphone